-In this guide, we evaluate how to identify these unmarked cars and show you signs that you might be dealing with an undercover officer.
-At the end of this article, we issue an important warning about looking for undercover cops because we want you to remain safe in all situations.
+In this guide, I evaluate how to identify these unmarked cars and show you signs that you might be dealing with an undercover officer.
+At the end of this article, I issue an important warning about looking for undercover cops, because I want you to remain safe in all situations.

 How to Spot Unmarked Police Cars?